-Production of calibration standards
+Production of working standards and calibration standards

 Requirements of SANTE 12682/2019

 The SANTE document essentially sets out four requirements for the production of calibration standards:

 - Reference substances and stock solutions should be stored in a cool place, preferably in a freezer, excluding light and humidity.

 - The documentation created during production should ensure full traceability of all steps.

 - The standards should be permanently marked and should be remixed after heating to room temperature.

 - If septa are punctured during standard production, they should be replaced as soon as possible.

 Implementation of the SANTE document with the CHRONECT Workstation MultiMix

 The workstation is based on the modular system of the CHRONECT Robotic Autosampler, which is optimally utilized by the CHRONOS software: